Balancing Competing Interests

 If a trust has two or more beneficiaries, the trustee shall act impartially in investing, managing and distributing the trust property, giving due regard to the beneficiaries' respective interests.

 A.R.S. § 14-10803Impartiality does not mean treating every beneficiary identically.
 It means giving "due regard" to each person's interests as defined by the trust.
 If the trust prioritizes the surviving spouse's comfort, the trustee can weight distributions accordingly.
-The duty is to be fair within the framework the trust creator established.
+The duty is to be fair within the framework the trust creator set up.

 Where Impartiality Becomes Practical